florian-wagner/website-1/about/index.md

 University of Hawaiʻi at Mānoa, where I worked with the [Generic Mapping Tools][gmt] team to create [PyGMT][pygmt], a widely-used Python library for processing and visualizing geophysical data.
-Prior to Hawaiʻi, I worked for three years as Assistant Professor at the Universidade do Estado do Rio de Janeiro, Brazil.

 My research and teaching make heavy use of open-source software and computing in general to gain insights on the inner workings of the Earth.